-The background-blend-mode property defines the blending mode of each background layer.
+The background-blend-mode CSS property defines the blending mode of each background layer.

 object.style.backgroundBlendMode = "value";